IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 Ensures that stake addresses are retired when no longer needed

-* Helps reduce long term storage csts
+* Helps reduce long term storage costs
-* Helps limit CPU and memory costs inthe ledger
+* Helps limit CPU and memory costs in the ledger

 The rationale for the deposit is to incentivize that scarce memory resources are returned when they are no longer required.
 Reducing the number of active stake addresses also reduces processing and memory costs at the epoch boundary when calculating stake snapshots.